SynDRep/SynDRep/README.md

 a file containing the drugs in KG.
 It should be a CSV file containing all the names of drugs in KG.
 It shoud have "Drug_name" column and any other columns.

-**The example_data folder found in this repository contains data that is intended solely for testing purposes.
-It consists of dummy data and should not be used to draw scientific conclusions.**

 ## Usage